6 Simple Ways to Keep Dogs From Scratching Doors

 5. Firm Correction

-If reward-based methods and ignoring the behavior is not working, you’ll need to start employing firm correction commands to correct the habit.
+If reward-based methods and ignoring the behavior are not working, you’ll need to start employing firm correction commands to correct the habit.
 This does not involve hitting or shouting, but firm, confident commands.

 You’ll need to either catch your dog in the act or leave them shut in a room to provoke the scratching.
 As soon as your dog starts, you need to look directly into their eyes with an air of leadership.
 Point your finger and firmly but gently say, “No.” Again, the aim is not to scare your dog into submission by shouting, but just to make sure they are well aware of your disapproval.
 Keep staring at your dog until they stop the scratching and are calm and sitting.
 Make them sit and stay and reward them with praise or a treat once they do.
 This may take several repetitions to get right, but you should limit the practice to a maximum of 10 minutes a day.